ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

    EXTRN_MDL_FILES_ICS=( "hrrr.wrfprsf00.grib2" )
    EXTRN_MDL_SOURCE_BASEDIR_LBCS="/path-to/model_data/RAP"
    EXTRN_MDL_FILES_LBCS=( "rap.wrfprsf03.grib2" "rap.wrfprsf06.grib2" )

-..
-   COMMENT: Does this work anymore though?
-Thought we needed cycle data and ICS/LBCS.
-   COMMENT: Why do the ICS use HRRR, but the LBCS use RAP.
-Should they be the same?

 If users choose to forgo the extra ``ICS`` and ``LBCS`` directory, they may either rename the original files to remove the cycle or modify the ``config.sh`` to set: